prthiaga/mcrouter-wiki/Home.md

 # Welcome to mcrouter
-Mcrouter is a memcache protocol routing layer.
-It abstracts request routing, connection pooling, failover, and many other features from the client, which can simply talk to mcrouter over a TCP connection using the memcache protocol.
+Mcrouter is a Memcache protocol routing layer that enables the easy expansion of memecached deployments to distributed pools of arbitrary side, providing request routing, connection pooling, failover, and many other features.
+Because the routing and feature logic are abstracted from the client in mcrouter deployments, the client does may simply communicate with destination hosts thorugh mcrouter over a TCP connection using standard Memcache protocol.

-Typically, minimal or no client changes are needed to make use of mcrouter's features, which is set up as a drop-in proxy between the client and memcached hosts.

-At Facebook, mcrouter is a core component of a distributed cache infrastructure that spans over a large number of individual memcached boxes.
+Typically, little or or no client modification is needed to use mcrouter, which was designed to be a drop-in proxy between the client and memcached hosts.
+At Facebook and Instagram, mcrouter is a core component of a distributed cache infrastructure that spans a very large number of individual memcached boxes.

 Mcrouter supports typical memcache protocol commands like `get`, `set`, `delete`, etc. and specific commands to access stats, version and so on.
 See [Routing](Routing) for more.